sajiva/airlines/README.md

 ### How do I get set up? ###

-* Summary of set up
+* Put postgresql JDBC driver to the same folder of the class;
 * Configuration
 * Dependencies
 * Database configuration